jackos/prof/README.md

 # Prof
-This is in a very early prototyping stage.
+This is in a very early prototyping stage and is Linux only right now.

 There are a lot of great tools that can profile Rust programs from the C / C++ ecosystem, this aims to wrap them in an easy-to-use CLI that will eventually be cross-platform, providing a human-readable output as well as `json` that can be piped to other tools such as UI's.